-Most heated insoles are battery powered, and here’s a tip- don’t buy anything that is powered by AA batteries, they’re cheap and will frustrate you.
-Our Outrek 2 heated insoles have the battery placed in the heel, it is super thin and surrounded by foam so it is comfortable to stand on, and will not get wet.
+- Most heated insoles are battery powered, and here’s a tip- don’t buy anything that is powered by AA batteries, they’re cheap and will frustrate you.
+Our Outrek 2 heated insoles have the battery built into the heel, it is super thin and surrounded by foam so it is comfortable to stand on, and will not get wet.

 Do not need to be washed

-When it comes to heated clothing, the less you have to wash it, the longer it will last.
-The washing cycle repeatedly bends and pulls on the wiring, which means they will not last as long.
+- When it comes to heated clothing, the less you have to wash it, the longer it will last.

 Cut to fit in any shoe or boot.

-This means they have the same versatility as heated socks, and can be use in any shoe or boot.
+- This means they have the same versatility as heated socks, and can be used in any shoe or boot.

-Our heated insoles come with a convenient remote control so you can turn them on, off or adjust the heat as easy as opening your car doors with your key fob.
+- Our heated insoles come with a convenient remote control so you can turn the heat on and off or adjust the heat with a simple press of a button.